ABCs of Animal Wellness – Whether Treating Cancer in Pets or People, the Same Rules ApplyHelke Ferrie January 25, 2022

 Antibiotics should be used in emergencies only, which in dogs show up often in infections from bites (not a normal occurrence in humans).
 In most situations, colloidal silver works very well, as I know from personal experience as well as from the experiences of my pets.
 Those toxic arthritis drugs that brought companies like Merck, Pfizer, and others to their knees from multi-billion dollar class actions should not be used on pets.
 Millions of dogs, cats, mice, and rodents are sacrificed to the mandated preliminary toxicity tests of these, and most other, drugs.
 When only mild toxicity is detected and the lab animals don’t actually die within a short and specified time, then the industry and Health Canada deem them fit for humans.
 Why use them when non-toxic alternatives are available?

-Are these the words of a “paranoid, chemico-phobic health nut” (as I was once described by the pesticide lobby)?
+LINK BETWEEN VACCINES AND CANCER: Are these the words of a “paranoid, chemico-phobic health nut” (as I was once described by the pesticide lobby)?
 No – almost everything above comes straight from the websites of the American Veterinary Medical Association and the American Holistic Veterinary Medical Association.
 They warn of the high incidence of sarcoma in cats caused by vaccines, and assert that it is incumbent on every vet to check the antibodies in a dog’s and cat’s blood (called titre testing) before considering a booster shot for any disease.
 In fact, the AVMA hosted an international medical conference a few years ago devoted entirely to vaccine-associated cancers in household pets.
 Human doctors, to my knowledge, haven’t gotten that far yet; they even routinely prescribe broad-spectrum antibiotics without having done a sensitivity test first.
-CBC’s Marketplace ran a whole program on this problem in January of 2000.

 You will find that once you start researching animal health publications, all of the advice provided will also be applicable to you.
 Publications that are the equivalent of Vitality Magazine for animals are the Animal Wellness Magazine and the Pets 4 Life Newsletter.
 Animal Wellness covers the whole range of animal health issues and is available also online; Pets 4 Life covers one major health problem each issue.